 What Should I Eat if I Have the Stomach Flu or Food Poisoning?

 If you have either food poisoning or the stomach flu, odds are that you don’t have much of an appetite.
-However, it’s essential that you get enough nutrients into your system to help your body fight the illness and recover.
+However, it’s essential to get enough nutrients into your system to help your body fight the illness and recover.
 As a rule of thumb, it’s probably best to eat soup or oatmeal for the first day or so.
-Once you feel up to expanding your menu, opt for bland, mild foods; bananas, ricerise, applesauce, potatoes, porridge, or crackers are all good choices.
+Once you feel ready to expand your menu, opt for bland, mild foods like bananas, rice, applesauce, potatoes, porridge, or crackers—all of which are gentle on your stomach.
 You might also consider adding some fresh ginger or mint to your diet, as they are both known to help soothe an upset stomach.
-Conversely, you should try to avoid foods high in dairy, fiber, fat, and sugar.
-You should also avoid eating raw meat like sushi.
-These types of foods are more likely to upset your stomach and cause bowel issues.

 When to See a Doctor